joh-ann/joh-ann/README.md

 🍁 Hi, I'm Johann!
 I'm a Front-end Developer based in Vancouver, BC

-👨🏻‍💻 Currently working at GMJ Home Designs Ltd as a Project Coordinator
+👨🏻‍💻 I'm currently working at GMJ Home Designs Ltd as a Project Coordinator

 🎾 In my free time I enjoy walking my dogs, watching sports, and trying out new places to eat!